SergioPardo55/BLAMS_Project/README.md

    ```R
    install.packages(c("rjags", "coda", "ggplot2", "bayesplot"))
    ```
-3. Open the R scripts in the `Code/` directory and run the files in the following order:
+3. Open the R scripts in the `Code/` directory and run the files.
-   - `AR_Model.R`
-   - `ARMA_Model.R`
-   - `VAR_Model.R`

-4. The models will automatically perform MCMC sampling and generate posterior distributions.
-Plots and results will be saved in the `Results/` directory.

 ## 8. References

  1. Vijay Kotu, Bala Deshpande, in Data Science (Second Edition), 2019